MohdAdnan2506/Get-Youtube-Subscribers/README.md

 Install dependencies - npm i

+Change MongoDB Connection string to "mongodb://localhost/subscribers" in createDatabase.js and index.js files.

-Create Database by running createDatabase.js node createDatabase.js
+Create Database by running createDatabase.js with this command- node src/createDatabase.js

-Start The Application node index.js
+Start The Application with this command node index.js

-go to browser and search localhost:3000
+Go to browser and search localhost:3000